Saturday, July 31, 2021

 In 2019 The Sun newspaper in London wrote:

 The Anglo-American "Special Relationship" is much celebrated, at least on this side of the pond.
-So if you find yourself in the Mother Country on Independence Day, when Americans worldwide celebrate their separation from Britain, there are several places where you can march, eat, boogie and drown your sorrows over the lost colonies.
+So if you find yourself in the Mother Country on Independence Day, while Americans worldwide celebrate their separation from Britain, there are several places where you can, eat, boogie and drown your sorrows over loosing the colonies.

 You don’t need to be in the US to celebrate Independence Day, here are some of the events going on to mark the day.